HelenMao/MSGAN/README.md

 - Paired Data: facades and maps
 - Baseline: Pix2Pix <br>

-You can download the facades and maps datasets from the BicycleGAN [[Github Project]](https://github.com/junyanz/BicycleGAN) <br>
+You can download the facades and maps datasets from the BicycleGAN [[Github Project]](https://github.com/junyanz/BicycleGAN). <br>
-We employ the generator and discriminator architectures of the BicycleGAN and follow the training process of Pix2Pix.
+We employ the network architecture of the BicycleGAN and follow the training process of Pix2Pix.
 ```
 cd MSGAN/Pix2Pix-Mode-Seeking
 python train.py --dataroot ./datasets/facades